phxql/argon2-jvm/docs/publish.md

 1. Push the changes: `git push` and the tags `git push --tags`
 1. Checkout `develop` branch
 1. Update versions to new development version

+## Notes:

+If you can't find the secring.gpg file needed for signing, see [this documentation](https://docs.gradle.org/current/userguide/signing_plugin.html) for help.